 Phase One & Two Accomplishments

-Over the past six years, the project has:
+Over six years, the project has:

 - Opened 20 new diabetes detection and education centers in villages surrounding Lake Atitlán.

 - Trained hundreds of healthcare workers in diabetes prevention and care.

 - Offered classroom diabetes education for 10,000 children ages 12 to 17.

 - Provided more than 47,000 glucose level detections.